-The "Decision of the CCCPC on Some Major Issues Concerning Comprehensively Deepening the Reform" (hereafter referred to as "Decision") creatively suggested that we "explore ways to compile a natural resource balance sheet."
+Green government performance assessment is an import part of Ecological Civilization.
+The "Decision of the CCCPC (Central Committee of the Communist Party of China) on Some Major Issues Concerning Comprehensively Deepening the Reform" (hereafter referred to as "Decision") creatively suggested that we "explore ways to compile a natural resource balance sheet."
 Exploring the creation of balance sheets for natural resource assets.
 Guidelines will be formulated on preparing balance sheets for natural resource assets.
-Asset and liability accounting methods will be developed for use with water, land, forest, and other types of resources; accounts will be established for accounting natural resources in physical terms; classificatory criteria and statistical standards will be clearly laid out; and changes in natural resource assets will be regularly assessed.
-The preparation of balance sheets for natural resource assets developed, with physical accounts of major natural resource assets being assessed and results released.
+Asset and liability accounting methods will be developed for use with water, land, forest, and other types of resources; accounts will be established for accounting natural resources in physical terms; classificatory criteria and statistical standards will be clearly laid out; and changes in natural resource assets will take place on a trial basis at the municipal (county) level, with physical accounts of major natural resource assets being assessed and results released.